Characteristics of Batterers

 Batterers attempt to control their partners’ decisions and actions.
-They may be overly upset about their partners arriving home late from a party, justifying their yelling and aggressive behaviors by saying they’re merely “concerned” for their partners’ safety.
+They may be overly upset about their partners arriving home late from a party.
+They justify their yelling and aggressive behaviors by saying they’re merely “concerned” for their partners’ safety.
 Over time, abusers will make more and more decisions about their partners’ lives, mimicking a parent-child relationship.
 They may withhold money and resources from their partners and even determine the clothing their partners wear.
-Both partners do not have equal power and say in these relationships, but rather the batterer makes most of the decisions.
+Both partners do not have equal power and say in these relationships.
+Rather, the batterer makes most of the decisions.

 Abusers tend to be insensitive to pain experienced by animals or children.
 They have very high and unrealistic expectations of animals and children.
 To punish children, they may overly tease them.
 Abusers can be critical of children their partners have from previous relationships.
-They may control their partners by preventing them from seeing their children or animals or they may threaten to harm their children or pets.
+They may control their partners by preventing them from seeing their children or animals.
+They may threaten to harm their children or pets.
 Sixty percent of abusers who are violent toward their partners beat their children as well.
 Survivors may stay in a relationship because they have children together, believing the children’s lives would be worse if they left the abusers.
-This isn’t true– children who are survivors of abuse or constantly witnesses violence in the household have a greater tendency to develop an anxiety disorder, mental and physical illnesses, depression, and violent behaviors of their own, mimicking the abuser as they grow older.
+This isn’t true – children who are survivors of abuse or constantly witnesses violence in the household have a greater tendency to develop an anxiety disorder, mental and physical illnesses, depression, and violent behaviors of their own.
+They mimic the abuser as they grow older.
 It is more beneficial for a parent to remove a child from an abusive household than to stay with the batterer.

 Drugs and alcohol, although not specific causes of the violence, are often ingested by batterers when they are being abusive.
-When batterers use drugs and alcohol, their inhibitions are lowered, making it more difficult to curb their violent behaviors and desires.
+When batterers use drugs and alcohol, their inhibitions are lowered.
+This makes it more difficult to curb their violent behaviors and desires.
 Perpetrators tend to have a higher incidence of drug and alcohol abuse than non-batterers.

-Rather than take responsibility for their violent behaviors, abusers blame the victim, telling them, for example, “you made me hit you because of what you did.”
+Rather than take responsibility for their violent behaviors, abusers blame the victim.
+For example, they tell them, “you made me hit you because of what you did.”
 Anything bad or upsetting that occurs in the abusers’ lives gets twisted to become his or her partner’s fault.
 Abusers often fail to acknowledge their mistakes.
 They often manipulate their partners, making them believe that they caused and deserved the abuse because of their actions.

 Rather than discussing their feelings with their partners in a positive and constructive manner, batterers use violence and threats to express their anger and frustrations.
 They can make threats of abuse or literally abuse their partners on the spot when they feel uncomfortable, inadequate, or hurt.
-Male batterers may be hyper-masculine and they may believe that expressing their thoughts feelings through calm words is a sign of weakness.
+Male batterers may be hyper-masculine.
+They may believe that expressing their thoughts feelings through calm words is a sign of weakness.

 Abusers want their partners lives to be centered around them.
-They may separate their partners from by calling them derogatory names such as “slut” if they have friends of the opposite gender or by suggesting their friends and family are a negative influence.
-Abusers may also create lies about their partner’s friends and family, making them seem like bad people who are nothing but trouble.
-Abusers will limit their partners’ time with friends and family, claiming it’s for their own good.
-When separated from their support systems, victims of domestic violence have a more difficult time attempting to leave their relationship because their resources have diminished; as a result of being isolated, they become more dependent on their abusers.
+They may separate their partners from by calling them derogatory names such as “slut” if they have friends of the opposite gender.
+They may also suggest that their friends and family are a negative influence.
+Abusers may create lies about their partner’s friends and family, making them seem like bad people who are nothing but trouble.
+They” limit their partners’ time with friends and family, claiming it’s for their own good.
+When separated from their support systems, victims of domestic violence have a more difficult time attempting to leave their relationship because their resources have diminished.
+As a result of being isolated, they become more dependent on their abusers.